 Whilst practising photography it’s natural to draw attention from strangers.
-This makes some of us uncomfortable and self-concious to the point that we don’t concentrate, rush our shots or leave our location all together.
-So how should we regain our confidence and deal with onlookers?
+This makes some of us uncomfortable and self-conscious to the point that we don’t concentrate, rush our shots or leave our location altogether.

-Well firstly, provided they are just ‘onlookers’ and not being anti-social, then it really can’t be the stranger’s fault.
+Firstly, provided they are just ‘onlookers’ and not being anti-social, then it really can’t be the strangers fault.
 The situation is otherwise all in your head, so let’s deal with the psychology of what is making you feel awkward doing what you love.

 Now let’s not get this muddled up, whether you’ve been practising photography for years or days, then onlookers can still cause anxiety for some.
 This is why certain photographers only shoot certain styles of work where they know they won’t be interrupted or in public view.

 Don’t feel that you are on your own in this situation, it is an unspoken suffering many photographers live with and don’t find ways to overcome it.

 Basically, it’s down to you.
 All this nervousness about people looking at you whilst you’re taking a picture is manifesting in your head.
 Instead, it needs to be discussed to help you rationalise those fears in order to overcome them.